thedelk/grooper-ace-architect/docs/vol-1/condition.md

 #### Testing the command

-!!! abstract "Step 3"
+!!! abstract "Global Resources / IP Profiles / **Invoices IP Profile**"
-    Click the **Execute** button in the toolbar.
-Keep your eye on the image in the lower right panel.
+    Keeping your eye on the image in the lower right panel, press **Execute** in the toolbar.

 This will run all commands in the list against the selected page from top to bottom.